Current Portfolio

 Disclaimer

 Portfolio rebalancing involves buying and selling of units which may trigger exit loads and capital gains tax.
-This tool is for educational purposes only.
-Always consult a certified financial planner or tax advisor before taking investment actions.Last Updated: March 2026
+This tool provides mathematical estimations for educational awareness only.
+Always consult a certified financial planner or tax advisor before taking investment actions.Last Updated: April 12, 2026